hailelagi/hailelagi.com/content/notes/block-layers.md

 [†1]: Although the smallest unit of a flash is actually a cell, and a write/erase may touch on the block, for simplicity and rough equivalence these are equated.

+- Multi-level indexing vs extents

+[†2]: An aside on permissions, user groups and access control lists, I don't  think security will make the cut, but prob worth an aside.